expeefy/things-todo/README.md

 );
 ```

 After all these manipulations, launching and starting XAMPPs' Apache should run the program.
-Accessing correct IP address and port should lead you to the main page of the program.
+Accessing IP address (localhost) and port should lead you to the main page of the program.
 <kbd><img src="readme/img/0.png" alt="1" align="center" /></kbd>